-Western Australia now boasts over 100,000 rooftop solar panel arrays across Perth and the South West.
+Western Australia now boasts over 100,000 rooftop solar power systems across Perth and the South West.

 According to The West Australian, figures provided by Synergy show the southern suburb of Canning Vale had highest number of solar panel installations (2239) as of December 19, followed by Thornlie (1513), Baldivis (1376), Willetton (1299) and Ellenbrook (1198).